department-of-veterans-affairs/notification-api/documents/manual-testing-custom-callback-headers.md

 # Manual Testing: Custom Callback Headers (ADR-001)

+> **Note:** This implementation is a **proposal / proof-of-concept**.
+It demonstrates the feasibility and design of custom callback headers for team review and discussion.

 ## Summary

-End-to-end manual testing confirmed that custom callback headers configured on a `ServiceCallback` are included in outgoing webhook POST requests to the consumer's endpoint.
+End-to-end manual testing confirmed that this proof-of-concept implementation works as designed: custom callback headers configured on a `ServiceCallback` are included in outgoing webhook POST requests to the consumer's endpoint.
 A notification was sent via the v2 API, Celery processed it and triggered the delivery status callback, and **webhook.site** received the request with the expected custom headers (`X-Api-Key` and `X-Correlation-Id`).

 The test exercised the full production code path:
 1. API receives notification → persists to DB → queues to Celery